oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 : An entity that issues the Referenced Token.

 Status Issuer:
-: An entity that issues the Status List or Status List Token about the status information of the Referenced Token.
+: An entity that issues the Status List Token about the status information of the Referenced Token.
 This role may be fulfilled by the Issuer.

 Status Provider:
-: An entity that provides the Status List or Status List Token on a public endpoint.
+: An entity that provides the Status List Token on a public endpoint.
 This role may be fulfilled by the Status Issuer.

 Holder:
 : An entity that receives Referenced Tokens form the Issuer and presents them to Relying Parties.